Cal HC stays single-judge order for CBI enquiry into Group-D appointments at schools | Law-Order

 A division bench of the Calcutta High Court on Wednesday granted an interim stay on a CBI enquiry ordered by a single bench into alleged irregularities in appointments of Group-D workers in aided and sponsored schools by the West Bengal Board of Secondary Education (WBBSE).

-The court directed the WBBSE and state School Service Commission to submit in sealed covers documents related to the appointments to the Registrar General of the high court by the end of court hours.
+It directed the WBBSE and the state’s School Service Commission to submit in sealed covers documents related to the appointments to the Registrar General of the high court by the end of court hours.

 A division bench comprising justices Harish Tandon and Rabindranath Samanta stayed the single-bench order for three weeks on an appeal by the West Bengal government.